Today, I'm going to show you how to pull your own utility data on Silicon Valley Clean Energy's Data Hive platform.

-In essence, you'll need to register as a third party and then authorize yourself on Data Hive in order to request and collect utility data from your accounts.
+In essence, you'll need to register as a commercial user and then authorize yourself on Data Hive in order to request and collect utility data from your accounts.
 Once you're registered, I'll show you how to request and download utility data.

 1) Visit utilityapi.com/register/svce

-2) Scroll down; click on "Register as a Third Party".
-Even though you are not, technically, a third party.
+2) Scroll down; click on "Register as a Commercial User".
 This will pull up the registration form.

 3) Fill out the registration form.
 It should only take you about a minute.
 The form will ask you for